Modelling and Simulation Society of Australia

 6-9 December 1999, University of Waikato, New Zealand

 International Congress on Modelling and Simulation

-Copyright © 1995 The Modelling and Simulation Society of Australia Inc. All rights reserved.
+Copyright © 1999 The Modelling and Simulation Society of Australia and New Zealand Inc.

-Published by the Modelling and Simulation Society of Australia Inc.
+Published by the Modelling and Simulation Society of Australia and new Zealand Inc.

 Ph: 61 262494742